lechatthecat/marie/README.md

 test();
 ```
 Why?
 Well, isn't it annoying when string-type numbers are unintentionally concatenated when you want to calculate it?

-You can also see example file here: [example/test.mr](https://github.com/lechatthecat/marie/blob/master/example/test.mr)
 Please run `cargo test` and see test cases for more examples.

 ### How to use